dt-rush/pysshlm/README.md

 Once the session starts, you can type CTRL+L at any time to pop into and out of line-editing mode.

+You can force quit in line-mode by hitting CTRL+D.

 ## windows

 Windows is not supported and I can't believe you are trying to do terminal-based stuff in windows.
 I'm sorry to hear about that.
 Let me guess, you got the cygwin blues?
 Or is gitbash a harsh mistress?
 Maybe try VirtualBox?